 Visit Maharaja Ranjit Singh Museum.
 A palace turned into a museum, it is a very lovely building storing archives of the Maharaja himself.
 This museum displays all the imperative remnants of that historical era such as armours, paintings and historical objects.
 Visiting here will leave you with a craving to know more about the long-gone past.

 Visit the Bathinda Fort.
 Also known as Quila Mubarak, this century-old fort is of national importance.
 Thus, it is being looked after by the Archaeological Survey of India itself.
-Visiting here you are sure to get down to the memory lane.
+A trip to Bathinda Fort will surely take you down the memory lane.

 By Air.
 If you are planning to visit this place via flights then the nearest airport would be in Amritsar.
 From there, this sanctuary is situated at a distance of around 100-110 km.
 For travelling this distance, you would need to take a cab or some other means of transportation.